scroll-tech/scroll-contracts/docs/manual-deployment.md

 ## Overview

-This document will guide you through manually deploying Scroll contracts to both Layer 1 and Layer 2 networks.
+This document will guide you through manually deploying Scroll contracts to both layer 1 and layer 2 networks.

 ### Requirements